colbell/bitsa/README.md

 ## Cobfiguration

 Bitsa is configured through the configuration file `~/.bitsa_config.yml`.
 This is an example of a configuration file.
+Use your GMail (or Google Apps) email address for the login.

     ---
-    :login: myself@example.com
+    :login: myself@gmail.com
     :password: mypassword

 ## Usage